-How to Mortgage Real Estate as the Trustee of a Trust.
 After creating a trust, many people choose to move their real estate into the trust as part of the estate planning and trust funding process.
-Trusts are permitted to hold title to real estate in many cases.
-Later on, the trustees of the trust may find themselves in need of liquidity during the estate planning implementation process.
-As a result, the trustees may need to obtain a mortgage, equity line, or other type of loan against the real estate held in trust.
+Trusts are allowed to hold title to real estate in many cases.
+Later on, the trustees of the trust may find themselves in need of liquidity during the estate planning implementation process and need to obtain a mortgage, equity line, or other type of loan against the real estate held in trust.

 5 Things the Lender Is Looking for When Granting a Loan on Trust Real Estate

 Fortunately, in many cases, trustees of a trust can obtain a mortgage against trust property.
 Before issuing the loan, the lender will review certain important information.
 This may include the following:

 - Reviewing the trust instrument

 - Confirming the identity of the grantors and trustees of the trust